Pessimistic Off-Policy Optimization for Learning to Rank: Experiments

 \section{Experiments}

-To show the effect of LCBs on finding the optimal list, we conduct experiments where we compare the value of the optimal list $A_{*, X}$ to those chosen by \cref{alg:off-policy optimization}.
-We consider four baselines: replacing LCBs with the MLE, IPS \citep{robins1994estimation}, structural item-position IPS \citep{li2018offline}, and pseudoinverse estimator \citep[PI,][]{swaminathan2017off}.
+We conduct extensive experiments where we compare our policies to four baselines: MLE, IPS \citep{robins_estimation_1994}, structured item-position IPS \citep{li_offline_2018}, and pseudo-inverse estimator \citep{swaminathan_off-policy_2017}.
+We call our method LCB because it optimizes lower confidence bounds.